AyushShejwal/Eventus/README.md

 # Eventus
-We aspire to create an interactive news platform
+We aspire to create an interactive news platform that leverages user engagement data and artificial intelligence